Mining Large Independent Sets on Massive Graphs: Introduction

 \section{Introduction}

-Given an undirected graph $G=(V, E)$, an independent set (IS) $I\subseteq V$ of $G$ is a subset of vertices such that any pair of vertices in $I$ are nonadjacent.
-The IS problem involves determining whether there is an independent set of cardinality $k$ (a given integer), which is a classical \textbf{NP}-complete problem \cite{karp1972reducibility}.
-IS plays a critical role in graph theory, not only for its computational intractability but also for its wide applicability to various fields, such as computer vision \cite{feo1994greedy}, molecular docking \cite{gardiner2000graph}, and RNA kinetics \cite{bulteau2021new}.
-As an example, we consider the typical scheduling problem of finding a largest set of scheduling resources such that no two resources conflict with each other in a specific time period.
-This problem can be converted into finding the maximum independent set (MIS) for a graph with vertices representing the resources and edges representing the conflict relationships between resources.
+In an undirected graph \( G = (V, E) \), an \emph{independent set} (IS) \( I \subseteq V \) is defined as a subset of vertices where no two vertices are adjacent.
+The \emph{maximum independent set} (MIS) problem aims to determine an independent set with the largest cardinality, which is one of the first graph theory problems proven to be NP-complete~\cite{karp1972reducibility}.
+The MIS problem is crucial in graph theory due to its computational complexity and is a foundational task in data mining and graph analytics, with extensive applications in fields like wireless network analysis~\cite{alzoubi2003maximal,bai2015maximal}, scheduling~\cite{joo2015distributed,eddy2021maximum}, and bioinformatics~\cite{aviram2012efficient,bulteau2021new}.
+For example, a common scheduling scenario can be represented by constructing a graph in which the vertices signify resources and the edges represent conflicts between those resources.
+Identifying the largest subset of resources that can coexist without conflicts is equivalent to solving the MIS problem.

-The MIS problem has been extensively studied, and proposed solutions include both exact exponential algorithms and efficient inexact algorithms.
-Regarding exact algorithms, there exist efficient (polynomial time) algorithms for bipartite graphs, but no efficient algorithm exists for finding a maximum independent set unless \textbf{P}=\textbf{NP}.
-Much of the current literature on exact algorithms for MIS pays particular attention to improving the upper bound of exponential running time.
-Most state-of-the-art exact algorithms for MIS are based on the measure and conquer method, and the current fastest polynomial-space algorithms for MIS can bound the running time to $1.1996^nn^{O(1)}$ \cite{exact1}.
-However, exponential-time algorithms ultimately fail to deal with large instances due to their expensive computational cost with regard to time.
+The MIS problem has been extensively studied, leading to both exact exponential algorithms and efficient inexact algorithms.
+While polynomial-time algorithms are available for bipartite graphs, no such algorithms exist for general graphs.
+Exact MIS algorithms aim to improve the upper bounds on exponential running times.
+Currently, the most advanced exact algorithms utilize the measure-and-conquer strategy, with the fastest polynomial-space algorithm achieving a running time of \(1.1996^n n^{O(1)}\)~\cite{exact1}.
+However, exact exponential-time algorithms can prove impractical for large instances due to their significant computational costs.